oceanprotocol/docs/developers/build-a-marketplace/README.md

 * You’ll need a Github account to fork Ocean Market via [Github](https://github.com/).

 {% hint style="warning" %}
 Let's emphasize an important aspect of building dApps.
-It's crucial to keep in mind that practically everything can be added to the blockchain 😵 When you integrate with our components, it becomes **crucial** for you, as a developer, to ensure **proper sanitization** of the responses on your end.
+It's crucial to keep in mind that practically everything can be added to the blockchain 😵 When you integrate with the components, it becomes **crucial** for you, as a developer, to ensure **proper sanitization** of the responses on your end.
 This means you should carefully **validate and filter** the data received to **prevent** any potential vulnerabilities or security risks in your applications.
 {% endhint %}